by Veronica Henry

-Thank you Blogging for Books and Random House books for sending me a copy of Noelle.
-All thoughts and opinions are mine and not influenced by the free book.
+Thank you Blogging for Books and Pamela Dorman Books for sending me a copy of How to Find Love in a Bookshop.
+All thoughts and opinions are my own and not influenced by the free book.